Rasmustex/pbfml/BUILD.md

 # Building pbfml
 ## Prerequisites
 ### Installing git
-To build pbf, you first need the source code.
+To build pbfml, you first need the source code.
 You can get it by cloning this repo using `git`.
 This does require you to have git, which isn't installed by default on all linux distributions.
 You can get it from your distribution's repository:
 #### Debian/Ubuntu
 ```
 # apt install git